bobluppes/graaf/README.md

 and computer networks.
 As such, graph algorithms are used in many applications, including route planning, network analysis, and data mining.

+Graaf: A Lightweight, Header-Only C++20 Graph Library

+**Key Features**:
+- **Header-only**: No separate compilation or linking required.
+- **Modern C++20**: Utilizes the latest C++ features.
+- **Generality**: Supports user-defined vertex and edge classes.
+- **Algorithm Support**: Provides a range of graph algorithms.

+**Purpose**:
-Graaf is created with the goal of providing a lightweight, header-only graph library that is easy to use and extend.
-It is designed as a lightweight alternative to the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_82_0/libs/graph/doc/index.html).
+Graaf is designed with the goal of simplifying graph-related tasks.
+It offers a lightweight alternative to the [Boost Graph Library (BGL)](https://www.boost.org/doc/libs/1_82_0/libs/graph/doc/index.html) and is built for simplicity and extensibility.
+With Graaf, you can easily create, manipulate, and analyze graphs, making it suitable for a wide range of applications.
-Graaf is written in modern C++20 and is designed with generality in mind.
-As such, it can be used to store any user-defined vertex and edge class as well as allow users to perform complex algorithms.

 # Installation